harishvavilala/Betterhappo/Testcases/TestcasesOverview.md

 ---|---|---|
 1| Verify if the font, text color, and color coding of the Contact information page is as per the standard.|	UI Testing & Positive Testing
-2| Verify that 'delete contact' button is clickable and asks for admin credentials.|Positive testing 3|Verify that 'done' and 'cancel' buttons in the admin credentails pop up dialog box are clickable and 'done' will delete the particular member and 'cancel' button will redirect back to the contact information page witlout deleting any contacts.| positive testing
+2| Verify that 'delete contact' button is clickable and asks for admin credentials.|Positive testing 3|Verify that 'done' and 'cancel' buttons in the admin credentails pop up dialog box are clickable and 'done' will delete the particular member and 'cancel' button will redirect back to the contact information page witlout deleting any contacts.| Usability Testing and positive testing

 <h2>Add Contact Page</h2>